squaredproject/Entwined/chromatik/README.md

 ## LX Studio

 You don't need to install LX Studio.
-Chromatik is what you need, and it's right here.
+Chromatik is what you need, and the libraries are in this repo.
+You don't need to download anything extra.

-If you'd like to read about it, this is [your best starting point for LX Studio](https://github.com/heronarts/LXStudio) but don't read the installation guide, because it walks through an installation with Processing.
+If you'd like to read about it, this is [your best starting point for LX Studio](https://github.com/heronarts/LXStudio) but don't read the installation guide: it discussed Processing, which Chromatik doesn't use.

 ## JDK